 What If the Error is Not Being Corrected?

-At Keogh Law, Ltd., in Chicago, Illinois, we have helped clients prosecute their claims under the FCRA for the bureaus failing to correct various errors on credit reports.
+At Keogh Law, Ltd., we have helped clients prosecute their claims under the FCRA for the bureaus failing to correct various errors on credit reports.
 We understand your credit score can affect various aspects of your life, and we are here to make sure that doesn’t happen.
 Our attorneys work throughout Chicago and the surrounding areas as well as nationwide where they perform as trusted co-counsel.

 Has a Prospective Employer Obtained a Credit Report as Part of Its Employment Process?

-If your credit report was used to make a decision regarding your employment, the credit bureaus and employer must advise you of such and provide you a copy of the credit report used.
-This is still a requirement even when you signed a release for the credit report.
+If your credit report was used to make a decision regarding your employment, the credit bureaus and employer must advise you of such decisions and provide you a copy of the credit report used.
+This is still a requirement even when you sign a release for the credit report.
 If they failed to do so, you may have a claim against them under the Fair Credit Reporting Act.

 Has a Company Charged You to Fix Your Credit Before it Performed the Services?

 If you have been harmed by a credit repair company, you may have claims under the Credit Repair Organizations Act, which prohibits companies from charging you for their services before the services are complete.
 It protects consumers from misleading, deceptive, and other unfair conduct of credit repair companies.

 If you are a victim of identity theft from unlawful disclosures of your credit report, we can also help you understand what options you have in order to protect your consumer rights.
 The Attorneys at Keogh Law, Ltd. take the time to understand clients’ needs and keep them informed at every step of the legal process so they feel involved in their case.

 To schedule a free consultation with one of our credit report attorneys, please call 866-726-1092 or fill out our online contact form now.
 Most of our cases are handled on a contingency basis.
 We also handle cases nationwide, acting as co-counsel with other attorneys.
 Contact us for more details.